-What to Know Before Buying 4K TV
+What You Need to Know Before Buying a 4K TV

 So you want a 4K television.
 You are not alone.
 It’s all anyone can talk about on social media.
 The terms 4K, HDR and UHD are everywhere.
 At four times the pixels of 1080p, about 8 million pixels, the picture is incredible!
 Consumers love the latest technology and want 4K televisions in their homes.
 But before anyone runs out and makes an investment in a 4K TV, here is what you really need to know to make an educated purchase: